100 Notable alumni of

 -

-Jordan Tyler McRae is an American professional basketball player for Scafati Basket of the Lega Basket Serie A (LBA).
+Jordan Tyler McRae is an American professional basketball player who last played for Scafati Basket of the Lega Basket Serie A (LBA).
 He played college basketball for the Tennessee Volunteers, and was drafted 58th overall in the 2014 NBA draft, by the San Antonio Spurs.
 He is a 1.96 meters (6 ft 5 in) tall shooting guard-small forward.
 McRae won a championship with the Cavaliers in 2016.

 -